lexicHQ/docs/README.md

 * Bot application can go beyond singular channels without adding extra work.
 Instantly add support for all popular messaging and interaction channels using one code base.
 * Live debugging speeds up development time and feature introduction allowing you to release more quickly and service your clients more effectively
-* Leverage the most popular language in the world, TypeScript or ES6 \(latest update to JavaScript\), to create your bot application allowing you to share and collaborate with developers worldwide.
+* Leverage the most popular language in the world, ES6 \(latest update to JavaScript\) or TypeScript, to create your bot application allowing you to share and collaborate with developers worldwide.
 * Bot developers can focus on building bots without having to worry about managing scaling, servers and setup functionality

 If you’re a business, you can use Recime to quickly add smart bots to the tools you’re already using and enhance your customer's experience: